How poor is the stimulus? Evaluating hierarchical generalization in neural networks trained on child-directed speech: Experiment 2: Question Formation

 The LSTMs and Transformers in the \textsc{Question Formation} condition performed well on the randomly-partitioned test set, with a full-question accuracy of 0.68 $\pm$ 0.014 and 0.87 $\pm$ 0.005 (averaged across 10 reruns with margins indicating one standard deviation).
 The models in the \textsc{Next-word Prediction + Question Formation} condition performed similarly well, with a full-question accuracy of 0.66 $\pm$ 0.008 for the LSTMs and 0.93 $\pm$ 0.004 for the Transformers.
 For both model types, the first-word accuracy for the question was nearly 1.00 across re-runs.
 We suspect that Transformers have a stronger full-question accuracy because producing the question requires copying all words from the declarative (but in a different order).
 Copying is likely easy for Transformers because they can attend to specific words in the prior context, while our LSTMs must compress the entire context into a fixed-size vector, which may degrade the individual word representations.
 Because both model types achieved near-perfect performance on the crucial first-word accuracy metric, we conclude that our models have successfully learned how to handle the types of declarative/question pairs that we extracted from the CHILDES Treebank.

-\paragraph{Targeted Evaluation Sets} On our two targeted evaluation sets, models almost never produced the complete question correctly.
-Turning to the more lenient measure of first-word accuracy, for examples on which \textsc{LinearQ} and \textsc{HierarchicalQ} predict the same first output word (\textsc{First-Aux = Main-Aux}), the Transformer trained only on question formation performed strongly, while the Transformer trained on both tasks, and both LSTMs, performed reasonably well (Figure \ref{fig:results}; note models could choose any word in their vocabulary to begin the output, so chance performance is near 0.00).
-For the crucial cases that disambiguate the two rules (\textsc{First-Aux $\neq$ Main-Aux}), both models in both conditions performed more consistently with \textsc{LinearQ} than \textsc{HierarchicalQ}.
-Training on next-word prediction before question formation had inconsistent effects: it modestly increased the likelihood of hierarchical generalization in LSTMs, yet it decreased that likelihood in Transformers.
+\paragraph{Targeted Evaluation Sets} On our targeted evaluation sets, models seldom produced the complete question correctly.
+On the more lenient measure of first-word accuracy, for cases where \textsc{LinearQ} and \textsc{HierarchicalQ} predict the same first output word (\textsc{First-Aux = Main-Aux}), the Transformer trained only on question formation performed strongly, while the Transformer trained on both tasks, and both LSTMs, performed decently (Figure \ref{fig:results}; note chance performance is 1/vocabulary size, which is near 0.00).
+For cases that disambiguate the two rules (\textsc{First-Aux $\neq$ Main-Aux}), both models in both conditions performed more consistently with \textsc{LinearQ} than \textsc{HierarchicalQ}.
+Training on next-word prediction before question formation had inconsistent effects: it modestly increased the chance of hierarchical behavior in LSTMs, and decreased it in Transformers.

 \paragraph{Lexical Specificity} In Appendix \ref{app:lex_id}, we further break down the \textsc{First-Aux $\neq$ Main-Aux} results based the auxiliaries' identity.
 The generalization pattern varied considerably across auxiliary pairs.
 For some auxiliary pairs, the auxiliary chosen to begin the question was usually neither auxiliary in the input (Figure \ref{lexically-specific-key-comparisons}, left facet).
 For other pairs, models usually chose the first auxiliary, regardless of lexical identity (Figure \ref{lexically-specific-key-comparisons}, middle facet).
 Finally, for some pairs, the auxiliary chosen was usually the same one, regardless of whether it was the first or main auxiliary (Figure \ref{lexically-specific-key-comparisons}, right facet).